gioui-plugins/gio-plugins/pushnotification/README.md

 It requires an external server to send the push notifications.
 That is a major difference from Gio-X Notify, which only allows sending notifications when the app is running.

+The push-notification token is OS-specific.
+While it's possible to use an external library (such as, but not limited to, Firebase) to unify the API, it still requires the OS-specific token.
+The FCM on iOS still uses the APNs token.
+Because of that, using FCM on iOS is just another dependency.
+Furthermore, the FCM doesn't support Windows (WNS).
+Azure App Service do support Windows, Android and iOS, but it's Azure, which is terrible.

 > [!TIP]
 > Do NOT request the token on every app start, as that may cause the permission prompt to be shown at inappropriate
 > times.

 > [!IMPORTANT]
-> The WebAssembly version requires a service worker to be registered, the gio-cmd2 will generate a service worker for
+> The WebAssembly version requires a service worker to be registered, the inkeliz/gogio will generate a service worker
-> you, but you need to copy that file to your web server (similar to how you copy .wasm and .js files).
+> for you, but you need to copy that file to your web server (similar to how you copy .wasm and .js files).

 > [!NOTE]
 > Be sure to validate the endpoint before sending push notifications, otherwise your server is prone to SSRF attacks.